ddnet/ddnet/README.md

 ### Taters custom ddnet client with some small modifications
 Not guarenteed to be bug free, but I will try to fix them.

+If ddnet devs are reading this and want to steal my changes please feel free.

 # Installation:

 Download the exe from https://github.com/sjrc6/ddnet/releases/, or build it using the build instuctions from the main repository.